renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/registry.md

    docker build -t kdk.test:5100/custom-docker-image .
    ```

 1. Push the image to the registry.
-(See [Configuring the KhulnaSoft Docker runner to automatically pull images](#configuring-the-gitlab-docker-runner-to-automatically-pull-images) for the preferred method which doesn't require you to constantly push the image after each change.)
+(See [Configuring the KhulnaSoft Docker runner to automatically pull images](#configuring-the-khulnasoft-docker-runner-to-automatically-pull-images) for the preferred method which doesn't require you to constantly push the image after each change.)

    ```shell
    docker push kdk.test:5100/custom-docker-image
    ```

-   You should follow the directions given in the [Configuring the KhulnaSoft Docker runner to automatically pull images](#configuring-the-gitlab-docker-runner-to-automatically-pull-images) section to avoid pushing images altogether.
+   You should follow the directions given in the [Configuring the KhulnaSoft Docker runner to automatically pull images](#configuring-the-khulnasoft-docker-runner-to-automatically-pull-images) section to avoid pushing images altogether.

-1. Create a `.gitlab-ci.yml` and add it to the Git repository for the project.
-Configure the `image` directive in the `.gitlab-ci.yml` file to reference the `custom-docker-image` which was tagged and pushed in previous steps:
+1. Create a `.khulnasoft-ci.yml` and add it to the Git repository for the project.
+Configure the `image` directive in the `.khulnasoft-ci.yml` file to reference the `custom-docker-image` which was tagged and pushed in previous steps:

    ```yaml
    image: kdk.test:5100/custom-docker-image